 There are five basic ground rules when it comes to buying a home and shopping smart, and they are:

 #1 Get your financing before you get your home

-There are few things in life as disappointing as losing out on the home of your dreams due to not being able to secure funding.
-While the desire to get out there are search for that great home is understandable, it is vital to line up the financing you will need before you start shopping for a home.
+There are few things in life as disappointing as losing out on the home of your dreams.
+Especially if it is because you can’t secure funding.
+It is understandable to desire to get out there are search for that great home.
+It is vital to line up the financing you will need before you start shopping for a home.

-Getting the financing ahead of time has a number of important advantages, including knowing how much you can buy and gaining more respect from the listing agents.
-By knowing how much home you can afford before you shop you will avoid wasting your time looking at unaffordable properties, and the listing agent will be more than willing to show you the homes in your price range.
+Getting the financing ahead of time has a number of important advantages.
+One of these include knowing how much you can buy and gaining more respect from the listing agents.
+If you know how much home you can afford you will avoid wasting your time looking at unaffordable properties.
+The listing agent will be more than willing to show you the homes in your price range.